Insure.com ranks 2025’s best insurers. See the winners.

 How Cigna scores for its provider network

 The company says it has one of the biggest provider networks in the business, and customers seem to agree.
-It had one of the best scores for this category, but it should be noted that this was another category where none of the companies we ranked did particularly well.
-Molina led this category.
+It scored in the top half of our study for this category.
+Elevance won this category, with 88% of customers saying they were happy with the company’s provider network.

 Cigna health insurance coverage options